 Click here for visiting hours to the Chester A. Arthur birthplace.

 The waves of Irish who fled the Great Hunger in the mid-19th century faced poverty, disease and discrimination.
 In Portland, Maine, Mayor Neal Dow didn’t just discriminate, he attacked.
 Dow's temperance crusade was a war against the Irish – he had, after all, called them ‘rum-swilling foreigners.’

 Dow famously feuded with an Irish bootlegger and brothel owner named Mrs. Margaret Landrigan, who called herself Kitty Kentuck.
-She was a two-boater from County Cork who arrived in Portland in the 1840s.
+A two-boater from County Cork, she arrived in Portland in the 1840s.
 Her husband left her with two sons, and she began selling liquor illegally.

-Kitty Kentuck bought property in Portland, but she was convicted for repeated liquor offenses from 1846-1851.
+Kitty Kentuck bought property in Portland, but went to jail for repeated liquor offenses from 1846-1851.
 Neal Dow’s estranged cousin John Neal defended her, and the two men attacked each other in the newspaper.
 Neal called her ‘a poor, but generous, kind-hearted Irish woman.’
-Dow countered she was the keeper of ‘a notorious groggery’ that caused police more trouble than any other.
+Dow countered she kept ‘a notorious groggery’ that caused police more trouble than any other.

 Kitty remarried, continued to bootleg and ran a sailor’s boardinghouse and brothel.
-It was said that every deep-sea sailor knew the lyrics to a song about the pleasures one could find at Kitty’s.
-She spent time in the county jail for prostitution.
-Her building was burned in the Portland fire of 1866.
+Every deep-sea sailor supposedly knew the lyrics to a song about the pleasures one could find at Kitty’s.
+She spent time in the county jail for prostitution, and her building burned in the Portland fire of 1866.
 She built a shanty where she was found dead, presumably murdered.
-Kitty’s son Michael was suspected of killing her but never charged.
+Police suspected Kitty’s son Michael of killing her, but never charged him.